waysignal/catmodel_glossary/glossary.md

     of unsystematic risk and promote greater financial stability by diffusing exposures; there is sufficient evidence to suggest that such mechanisms are quite resilient in the face of dislocation"
 + Passive rentention is from the system itself, active rentention is a conscious choice to hold onto the risk.
 Firms can choose to actively hold onto risks when risks can be predictable.
 Predicatability is an important factor when viewing a company's CF. It allows for accurate forecasting of business activities.
 Funding of these risks can be done pre or post loss and can be sourced internally or externally.
++ insurance can go to alternative market, the reverse is not proven
++ There is a balance on how accurate a forecasted loss should be.
+This is because it becomes expensive as accuracy goes up, which reduces competitiveness in the market.
+The premium loading is the portion that is adjusted to ensure a appropriate profit margin.
+These premiums can be adjusted based on schedule or experience ratings.